South Eastern Main Line: Services

 At Tonbridge services from the original main route – now the rural Redhill–Tonbridge line – join from Redhill, while the main line to Hastings via Tunbridge Wells diverges.

 At Paddock Wood the Medway Valley line diverges.

 At Ashford the Maidstone East Line (from Swanley) and High Speed 1 joins, while several lines diverge: the Canterbury West line (to Ramsgate and beyond), High Speed 1 and Marshlink (to Hastings).

-Broadly speaking services divide, proceeding to Margate via the Canterbury West line or continuing on the main line to Dover then taking the Kent Coast Line to rejoin at Ramsgate to reach Margate.
+As of December 2022 there are four off-peak "Kent Coast" services between London and Tonbridge: